 - If your ATV doesn't turn when you want it to: - Bring the ATV to a stop and practice the turning maneuvers again.
 Be sure you are putting your weight on the footboard to the outside of the turn.
 Position your weight over the front wheels for better control.
-(See pages 7-23-7-24.) - If your ATV begins to tip while turning: Lean more into the turn to regain balance.
+(See pages 7-22-7-23.) - If your ATV begins to tip while turning: Lean more into the turn to regain balance.
 If necessary, gradually let off the throttle and/ or steer to the outside of the turn.
-(See pages 7-23-7-24.)
+(See pages 7-22-7-23.)

-- If your ATV starts to slide sideways: Steer in the direction of the slide if you have the room. - Applying the brakes or accelerating is not recommended until you have corrected the slide.
-(See pages 7-37-7-38.) - If your ATV can't make it up a hill you are trying to climb:
+- If your ATV starts to slide sideways: Steer in the direction of the slide if you have the room.
+Applying the brakes or accelerating is not recommended until you have corrected the slide.
+(See pages 7-38-7-39.) - If your ATV can't make it up a hill you are trying to climb:

-Turn the ATV around if you still have for-

-- Turn the ATV around if you still have forward speed.
+Turn the ATV around if you still have forward speed.
 If not, stop, dismount on the uphill side of the ATV and physically turn the ATV around.
-If the ATV starts to slip backwards DO NOT USE THE REAR BRAKE the ATV may tip over on top of you.
+If the ATV starts to slip backwards, DO NOT USE THE REAR BRAKE - the ATV may tip over on top of you.
 Dismount the ATV on the uphill side.
-(See pages 7-25-7-29.)
+(See pages 7-24-7-29.)

-- If your ATV is traversing a sloping surface:

-Be sure to ride with your weight positioned

-towards the uphill side of the ATV to maintain proper balance.
-If the ATV starts to tip,

-steer down the hill (if there are no obstacles

-in your way) to regain balance.
+- If your ATV is traversing a sloping surface: Be sure to ride with your weight positioned towards the uphill side of the ATV to maintain proper balance.
+If the ATV starts to tip, steer down the hill (if there are no obstacles in your way) to regain balance.
 If you discover that the ATV is going to tip over, dismount on the uphill side.
-(See pages 7-32-7-33.)
+(See pages 7-32- 7-33.)

 - If your ATV encounters shallow water:

 Ride slowly and carefully through slow

 moving water, watching for obstacles.
 Be

 sure to let water drain from the ATV and

 CHECK YOUR BRAKES FOR PROPER

 OPERATION when you come out of the

 water.
 Do not continue to ride your ATV un til you have regained adequate braking

 ability.
-(See pages 7-34-7-35.)
+(See pages 7-34-7-36.)